paullj/svelte-kit-personal-website/content/posts/old-slug.md

 1. Numbered
 2. Lists

+> Blockquotes

+[External Links](https://example.com) automatically open in a new tab, unlike [Internal Links](/) which use the SvelteKit clientside router.

+Other standard markdown features like images are also included.
+[Read the post on images to learn more](/posts/images).

 ## Extensions
 This project uses [`remark`](https://github.com/remarkjs) to parse markdown and so there are a handful of useful extensions included to add even more functionality.

 ### TOC
 A TOC or table of contents can be added by simply adding the heading `Table of Contents` anywhere.
 It will populate the list of contents with headings that come after the Table of Contents.
 See the table of contents at the top of the post for an example.

+### Emphasis
+Standard markdown does not have a way to highlight/mark or underline text.
+With this extended renderer you can do the following:

+==highlight==

 ### GFM
 GFM or [Github Flavoured Markdown](https://github.github.com/gfm/) adds: